Tell Brak: Early settlement

+Late Chalcolithic

 The first city

 In southern Mesopotamia, the original Ubaid culture evolved into the Uruk period.
 The people of the southern Uruk period used military and commercial means to expand the civilization.
 In Northern Mesopotamia, the post Ubaid period is designated Late Chalcolithic / Northern Uruk period, during which, Tell Brak started to expand.

+Brak Period E

-Period Brak E witnessed the building of the city's walls, and Tell Brak expansion beyond the mound to form a lower town.
-By the late 5th millennium BC, Tell Brak reached the size of c.
+Tell Brak Period E (c.
+4200–3900 BC; Late Chalcolithic 2; Northern Early Uruk Period) witnessed the building of the City's Walls, and expansion beyond the mound to form a Lower Town, becoming a proto-urban city with a size of c.
 55 hectares.

+Comparison can be made with Hamoukar in LC1-2 period, where the early urban settlement has been described as "a vast low or flat scatter of pottery and obsidian".
+The population density at both settlements was very low at that stage, so they appeared more like a scattering of various small sites in the same area: "... new indicators of social complexity appeared simultaneously with dramatic settlement expansion at Brak and Khirbat al-Fakhar [Hamoukar], although not in the form known from later periods of northern Mesopotamian history.
+Both were extensive "proto-urban" settlements of low or variable density, with few other parallels elsewhere in the Near East."
+Another example is, Khirbat al-Fakhar already reached a massive size of 300 ha, or larger than the contemporary Uruk, itself.

 Area TW of the tell (Archaeologists divided Tell Brak into areas designated with Alphabetic letters.
 See the map for Tell Brak's areas) revealed the remains of a monumental building with two meters thick walls and a basalt threshold.
 In front of the building, a sherd paved street was discovered, leading to the northern entrance of the city.
 Area TW covered an area of nearly 600 square meters up to a depth of 10 meters.
+A number of beveled rim bowls diagnostic of the Uruk period were found in the TW area.

+Brak Period F

+Tell Brak Period F can be subdivided into two phases early (c.
+3800–3600 BC; Late Chaltolihic 3) and late (c.
+3600–3000 BC; Late Chaltolihic 4).